Who Is Nanna Gunnars?

 Virtual Reality Theatre installation

-Kassinn, or The Box, was a short play Nanna wrote for Uppsprettan in Tjarnarbíó in 2016.
-In 2017 this play was transformed into a piece of virtual reality theatre, The Box VR.
+Kassinn, (English title “A Box In The Desert”), was a short play I wrote for Uppsprettan in Tjarnarbíó in 2016.
+In 2017 this play was transformed into a piece of virtual reality theatre.

 In it, one audience at a time is ‘trapped’ inside a box, both physically and virtually.
 In order to escape the box, the audience member needs to get help from an outsider, performed by an actor/actress in a motion capture suit on the outside of the box.
 The performer is transformed into a virtual character within the virtual world, with all its movements happening in real time.